abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The boy burst with delight.

-"Of course," he shreiked.
+"Of course," he shrieked.
 "What should I do?"

 A coy grin spread across the fairy's bright face, filling the room with magic.